Search: 2515 results

 Each night and every day among the tombs and in the mountains, he would cry out and cut himself with stones.

-And he besought him much that he would not send them away out of the country.
+And he was imploring him many [times] that he would not send them out of the region.

 and besought him greatly saying, "My daughter lieth at point of death, I would thou wouldst come and lay thy hand on her, that she might be safe and live."